kojoskillz/Kojoskillz-Portfolio/README.md

 # Kojoskillz-Portfolio
-My personal portfolio site that showcasess my skiils and tools use in my projects. live link is below https://kojoskillz.onrender.com
+My personal portfolio site that showcasess my skills and tools use in my projects. live link is below https://kojoskillz.onrender.com